Sematre/typst-letter-pro/src/lib.typ

 /// - date (content, none): The date that will be displayed on the right below the subject.
 /// - subject (string, none): The subject line and the document title.
 ///
-/// - page_numbering (string, function, none): Defines the format of the page numbers.
+/// - page-numbering (string, function, none): Defines the format of the page numbers.
 ///   #table(
 ///     columns: (auto, 1fr),
 ///     stroke: 0.5pt + gray,